SRV1o1/notification-service/README.md

     Automatic status tracking (PENDING, SENT, FAILED) and retry on failure.

-    Secure API with JWT and role-based access control.
+    Secure API with JWT authentication.

     Dockerized for easy deployment.